 At Frontier River Guides, we set out to provide the finest Alaska wilderness fly fishing experiences possible.
 Period.
 The critical factor in attaining this objective is the quality of our guide staff.
 Our team of experienced, capable, upbeat and intelligent Alaska fly fishing guides are the best in the business, this is why people return to fish with us year after year.
 We are proud of our ability to attract and hold onto so talented and harmonious a team.
 Together we have explored the rivers we operate on and refined the Frontier River Guides "program".
 Our Alaska float trips are well oiled and smooth operating.
 Our staff truly enjoy working together and this is reflected in the positive outcomes for our clientele.

-Marty Decker grew up in the frontier town of Fairbanks ("river city"), Alaska where at a young age he began his fishing and river adventures.
+Marty Decker grew up in the frontier town of Fairbanks, Alaska where at a young age he began his fishing and river adventures.
 Marty is at home in the wilderness and enjoys sharing his passion for adventure and the beauty of Alaska with our guests.
-Marty's wilderness skills have been developed through many years of back country experience as a fisherman, mountaineer, river rat, gold prospector, skier, adaptive outdoor recreation specialist and guide.
-In the off season Marty has been employed by the Anchorage School District as a high school teacher for the past 19 years.
+Marty's wilderness skills have been developed through many years of back country experience as a fly fisherman, mountaineer, river rat, gold prospector, skier, adaptive outdoor recreation specialist and wilderness guide.
 Marty first began his guiding career on the Kanektok River in 1982.
 In 1998, after many years of conducting Alaska float trips and driving guide boats for reputable lodges and outfitters, Marty established Frontier River Guides, intending to offer the finest wilderness Alaska float trips available.
 He has explored countless miles of back channels and hidden river braids by raft and on foot to locate the best, most secluded and productive fishing waters on the several rivers on which Frontier River Guides operates.
-Marty's culinary skills and joviality set the tone for the Frontier River Guides approach to providing memorable Alaska wilderness fly fishing adventures.
+Marty's culinary skills and joviality set the tone for the Frontier River Guides approach to providing memorable Alaska wilderness fly fishing vacations.

 Ben Haga is a lifelong outdoorsman, fly fisherman and highly experienced oarsman.
 Ben is a superlative Alaska float trip guide, familiar with all techniques and fly fishing approaches that are needed to put his people successfully into quality wilderness fishing experiences.
 Ben comes to us from Oregon where he is knowledgeable of many of the rivers and coastal areas.
 His intensive background as a fisherman and guide has earned him many compliments from frontier River Guide's clientele.
 Ben is a salt of the earth individual, hardworking and very capable of leading a first class Alaska float trip.
 He is as comfortable at the stove as he is with fly rod in hand, and helps maintain Frontier River Guides reputation for serving the finest river cuisine available.